sr-stanley/adds-vm-creation/README.md

 - Computer → Public IP for your Client VM.
 - Username → The username you created when setting up the Client VM.
 - Click `Connect` and you will be prompted to enter the password for the Client VM that you created earlier.
 - Enter the password and click `OK`.
-Then click `Yes` to connect to your DC-1 VM via Remote Desktop Connection.
+Then click `Yes` to connect to your Client VM via Remote Desktop Connection.

 *If this is your first time logging into your Client VM you will need to click through the startup configurations*

 **Once logged onto your Client VM open up Windows PowerShell from the start menu.**
 - Type the command `ping` followed by the Private IP Address for you DC-1 VM.
 If configured correctly it should return `Packets: Sent = 4, Received = 4, Lost = 0 (0% loss)`.
-If it returns `Destination host unreachable.` the two VM's may have been set up in different Virtual Networks or the DC-1's firewall is still active and blocking the ping.
+If it returns `Destination host unreachable.` the two VMs may have been set up in different Virtual Networks or the DC-1's firewall is still active and blocking the ping.

 [pic 1.9]